Chris Christie: GOP Could Win Back House, Senate with Trump's 'Working-Class Base'

 The former Republican governor said Republicans could win back the voters they lost in 2020 by adopting the “broader, working-class base the president helped us develop.”

-Rep. Jim Banks (R-SC), the RSC chair, authored a memo on how to win back the country’s working-class voters.
+Rep. Jim Banks (R-IN), the RSC chair, authored a memo on how to win back the country’s working-class voters.

 In the memo, Banks asserted that Trump had given the GOP “a political gift: we are now the party supported by most working-class voters.
 The question is whether Republicans reject that gift or unwrap it and permanently become the Party of the Working Class.”